KevinGoodsell/rootless-containers/04-more-mappings-and-root-file-system/README.md

 going forward.
 We'll follow (more or less) the instructions here for [creating an Alpine Linux chroot](https://wiki.alpinelinux.org/wiki/Alpine_Linux_in_a_chroot).

+For the following steps, we'll use a directory named `alpine` in the repository root:

+    $ mkdir ../alpine ; pushd ../alpine

 First, choose a mirror from [this list](https://dl-cdn.alpinelinux.org/alpine/MIRRORS.txt).
 I'm using http://mirrors.edge.kernel.org/alpine/.